-Just like a great car, your website needs regular maintenance.
-Once you build your website with the latest features and updates, you are likely to focus on your business.
+Just like a dependable car, your website needs regular maintenance.
+Once you build your website with the latest features and updates, you are free to focus on your business.
 That’s great.
 However, if your website stays in its current state for weeks and months without any continual maintenance, the site’s safety and performance will suffer.

 Regular maintenance of your WordPress has several advantages.